modelhub-ai/modelhub/README.md

 3. **Downlad modelhub start script**

-   Download [start.py](https://raw.githubusercontent.com/modelhub-ai/modelhub/master/start.py) from this repository and place it into an empty folder.
-Write access is required in this folder.
+   Download [start.py](https://raw.githubusercontent.com/modelhub-ai/modelhub/master/start.py) (use "save link as") from this repository and place it into an empty folder.

+4. **Run a model using start.py**

+   Open a terminal and navigate to the folder that contains start.py.
+For running models, write access is required in the current folder.

+   Execute `python start.py SqueezeNet` in the terminal to run the SqueezeNet model from the modelhub collection.
+   This will download all required model files (only if they do not exist yet) and start the model.
+Follow the instructions given on the terminal to access the web interface to explore the model.

+   Replace `SqueezeNet` by any other model name in the collection to start a different model.
+To see a list of all available models execute `python start.py -l`.

+   You can also access a jupyter notebook that allows you to experiment with a model by starting a model with the "-e" option, e.g. `python start.py SqueezeNet -e`.
+Follow the instructions on the temrinal to open the notebook.

+   See additional starting options by executing `python start.py -h`.

 ## Overview